Central African mangroves: Services related to mangrove

+Ecological importance

+Biodiversity

+African mangroves are very rich in biodiversity which helps in providing habitat for different kind of species like fish, birds and crustaceans and they also act as a breathing grounds for many marine/aquatic species.

+Livelihood

+The mangroves are very important to local communities.
+Many living in the Niger Delta rely on the natural resources for their livelihoods.
+The mangrove forests in this region also provide a breeding ground for fish, protection against foods, and the sequestration of carbon.

 Threats and preservation

 Nigeria is the most densely populated country in Africa, which puts a strain on the largest remaining areas of these fertile coastal habitats.
 Much has been cleared for urban and industrial development, such as the oil refineries of the Niger Delta which have also caused the rivers and swamps to become polluted.
 Urban areas in originally mangrove areas include Lagos in Nigeria and Douala in Cameroon.
 Other strains on the ecoregion include clearance for salt panning and agriculture.
 However mangrove is a resilient habitat and small clumps of mangrove remain in isolation all along the coast of west and central Africa.

 19.86% of the Central African mangroves are in protected areas.
 National protected areas include Douala Edéa National Park in Cameroon, Monte Alén National Park in Equatorial Guinea, Akanda and Pongara national parks in Gabon, and Mangroves National Park in Democratic Republic of the Congo.
-There are several Ramsar Sites (internationally-designated wetlands of international importance) including Songor and Keta lagoons in Ghana.
+There are several Ramsar Sites (internationally designated wetlands of international importance) including Songor and Keta lagoons in Ghana.